aosabook/500lines/same-origin-policy/doc/chapter.md

 }
 sig Protocol, Domain, Port, Path {}
 ```
 Here we have five signature declarations, introducing sets for URLs and each of the basic types of objects they comprise.
 Within the URL declaration, we have four fields.
 Fields are like instance variables in a class; if `u` is a URL, for example, then `u.protocol` would represent the protocol of that URL (just like dot in Java).
 But in fact, as we'll see later, these fields are relations.
 You can think of each one as if it were a two column database table.
-Thus `protocol` is a table with a column containing URLs and a column containing Protocols.
+Thus `protocol` is a table with a column containing URLs and a column containing protocols.
 And the innocuous looking dot operator is in fact a rather general kind of relational join, so that you could also write `protocol.p` for all the URLs with a protocol `p` -- but more on that later.

 Note that domains and paths, unlike URLs, are treated as if they have no structure -- a simplification.
 The keyword `lone` (which can be read "less than or equal to one") says that each URL has at most one port.
 The path is the string that follows the host name in the URL, and which (for a simple static server) corresponds to the file path of the resource; we're assuming that it's always present, but can be an empty path.